m-reza-rahman/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 traefik-operator   LoadBalancer   10.96.x.y    129.x.y.z   80:30518/TCP,443:30144/TCP   4m49s
 ```

-If the `EXTERNAL-IP` column shows `<pending>`, you can access the Traefik load balancer through your Kubernetes cluster address and nodeports `30518/30144`.
+If the `EXTERNAL-IP` column shows `<pending>`, you can access the Traefik ingress through your Kubernetes cluster address and nodeports `30518/30144`.
 For example, `http://<k8s cluster address>:30518/myappurl` or `https://<k8s cluster address>:30144/myappurl`.
-If the `EXTERNAL-IP` column shows a real IP address, then you can also access the load balancer through that IP address that is the external Load balancer address without specifying the port value.
+If the `EXTERNAL-IP` column shows a real IP address, then you can also access the ingress through the IP address that is the external load balancer address without specifying the port value.
 For example,  `http://129.x.y.z/myappurl` or `https://129.x.y.z/myappurl`

 ## Configure Traefik as a load balancer for WebLogic domains
 This section describes how to use Traefik to handle traffic to backend WebLogic domains.